Sam-Max/rcmltb/README.md

         - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission separated by spaces. `Str`
         - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces `Str`
         - `AUTO_MIRROR`: For auto mirroring files sent to the bot. **NOTE**: If you add bot to group(not channel), you can also use this feature.
 Default is `False`. `Bool`
-        - `DATABASE_URL`: Your SQL Database URL.
+         - `DATABASE_URL`: Your Mongo Database URL (Connection string).
 Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data that will be saved in Database: auth and sudo users, leech settings including thumbnails for each user. `Str`
+Data will be saved in Database (auth and sudo users, owner and user setting, etc) `Str`
         - `CMD_INDEX`: index number that will be added at the end of all commands. `Str`
         - `STATUS_LIMIT`: No. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Str`
         - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent